nostrband/askexperts/README.md

 ### OpenAI API Proxy

 The OpenAI API Proxy provides an OpenAI-compatible interface to the AskExperts protocol, allowing you to use any OpenAI client library to interact with NIP-174 experts.
+To try with our hosted version, use `https://openai.askexperts.io/`.

 #### Running the OpenAI API Proxy